RonStudeny/asteroid-information-center/FS.md

 Upon Selecting a planet a list of orbiting ateroids is displayed and is sorted by whether or not they are potentially dangerous.
 ### 3.4 Specific Asteroid Overview
 Each Asteroid can be tapped to reveal additional information about the specific asteroid, such as: transpired and predicted close approaches, estimated mass, estimated magnitude etc.
+### 3.5 Data Handling
+Requested data is saved in the form of a .json file and with each new request is overwirtten.
+This is done, so that if the internet isn't available or the request fails for whatever reason, the app still has somewhere to pull data from